Traceableai/traceable-xast-jenkins-plugin/README.md

 ## Introduction
 <p align="justify">
 In the world full of microservices, there are cosmic number of APIs that a single organization exposes for internal and external use.
 But with the advantage of APIs making microservices architecture possible, there also comes the downside of data abuse, exposure and security.
 More the APIs exposed, an organization becomes more and more vulnerable to API attacks such as the <a href="https://owasp.org/www-project-top-ten/">OWASPs Top 10</a>.
-To solve this problem <a href="www.traceable.ai">TRACEABLE AI</a> helps you by continuously securing your APIs by bringing you deep visibility, real-time protection, and threat analytics.
+To solve this problem <a href="www.traceable.ai">TRACEABLE AI</a> helps you by continuously securing your APIs, bringing you deep visibility, real-time protection, and threat analytics.
 Traceable AI combines distributed tracing and advanced context-based behavioral analytics to deliver modern API security to your cloud-native and API-based applications.
 </p>

 ### What is AST?
 <p align="justify">
-<b>API security testing</b> helps in finding vulnerabilities in very early stages, giving developers and Product security engineers more time and context to prioritize mitigation of vulnerabilities and build the resilient systems by scanning APIs for vulnerabilities by changing the data in the existing api specifications as required to introduce vulnerabilities.
+<b>API Security Testing</b> helps in finding vulnerabilities in very early stages, giving developers and Product security engineers more time and context to prioritize mitigation of vulnerabilities and build the resilient systems by scanning APIs for vulnerabilities by changing the data in the existing api specifications as required to introduce vulnerabilities.
 </p>

 ### Features